berkeley-gif/vtmphoto/src/README.md

 The `index.html` file is the HTML document of the single-page application (SPA) that should contain all markup that applies to everything in the app, such as the header and footer.
-It declares with `ngApp` that this is `ngBoilerplate`, specifies the main `AppCtrl` controller, and contains the `ngView` directive into which route templates are placed.
+It declares with `vtmPhotoApp` that this is `VTM Photos`, specifies the main `AppCtrl` controller, and contains the `uiView` directive into which route templates are placed.

 Unlike any other HTML document (e.g. the templates), `index.html` is compiled as